 Decorative Crates

 Place firewood in decorative crates that double as storage and decor.
 I love how they add a rustic vibe to my indoor and outdoor spaces.
+You can even repurpose them into unique milk crate furniture for extra seating or shelving.

 Protective Coverings

 Use protective coverings like tarps to shield wood from the elements.
 It’s a simple step that makes a big difference in keeping wood dry.
+This is especially important if you are storing materials outside for your upcoming pallet wood projects.